Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Try it on our 2 ingredient bagels, 7UP biscuits, or buttermilk biscuits.
 It would even be yummy on our no-yeast dinner rolls.

-Scoop it on top of waffles or pancakes along with whipped cream or on top of a bowl of plain yogurt.
+Scoop it on top of waffles or pancakes along with whipped cream or on top of a bowl of plain yogurt sprinkled with chia seeds.

-You could also have it for dessert drizzled on top of ice cream with our hot fudge sauce.
-My favorite way to eat strawberry jam is on top of a graham cracker spread with cream cheese, absolutely delicious!
+You could also have it for dessert drizzled on top of vanilla ice cream with our hot fudge sauce.
+My favorite way to eat strawberry jam is on top of a graham cracker spread with cream cheese.
+Absolutely delicious!

 Storing This Easy Strawberry Jam

-IN THE FRIDGE: This jam will keep in the refrigerator for up to three weeks.
+IN THE FRIDGE: After making your strawberry freezer jam, you can store it in the refrigerator for up to three weeks.

-IN THE FREEZER: Strawberry freezer jam will keep in the freezer for 1 year.
+IN THE FREEZER: If you want your jam to last even longer, you can store it in the freezer.
+Strawberry freezer jam will keep in the freezer for up to a year.

 close up shot of strawberry freezer jam being poured on top bread with a spoon on a plate